My name is Joe Carr. And this is my story.

 School was highly traumatic for me.
 My mom says I went from being an energetic happy kid, to daily tears and breakdowns.
 I was routinely denied recess as a punishment for one infraction or another.
 It was so bad that they sent me back to kindergarten after one semester of first grade.
 Reading was hard.
 I didn’t seem to get along with the other kids, and I was always in trouble.

 By third grade, I was terribly miserable.
 Begging not to go to school each day.
 Getting bullied constantly.
 Still always in trouble.
 No real friends.
 I had a few kids who would play with me one-on-one, but as soon as we were in a group they would turn against me with everyone else.
 My stomach hurt all the time for no apparent medical reason (now I realize it was anxiety).
-I was even suicidal.
+I was overweight.
+I had many suicidal thoughts.

 ADHD medication didn’t help, and the school knew of no other interventions.
 My mother tried all manner of activities to find an outlet for me.
 Basketball, soccer, cub scouts, 4H, and nothing seemed to take.
 Then one mom pointed out how animated I was, and suggested a local children’s song and dance group.
 I joined and was immediately given a solo, and thus began a long career in the performing arts.

 Though I remained a social outcast, I shined on stage.
 I had major roles in community and professional theatre, commercials, TV, and radio.
 I was in the city’s top children’s dance group and had a lead role in every school production.
 I wrote plays, songs, choreographed dances and made my own costumes.
 On stage, I could tune everyone and everything out, and just immerse in the experience.
 I had HUGE energy and could take over an auditorium, and quickly memorized my parts (and everyone else’s).